Panama Canal: Layout

+Thus, the total length of the canal is 50 mi.
+In 2017 it took ships an average of 11.38 hours to pass between the canal's two outer locks.

 Navigation

 Gatun Lake

 Created in 1913 by damming the Chagres River, the Gatun Lake is a key part of the Panama Canal, providing the millions of liters of water necessary to operate its locks each time a ship passes through.
 At time of formation, Gatun Lake was the largest human-made lake in the world.